MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy, users can download signed controls without user intervention.
 If you select Prompt in the drop-down box, users are queried whether to download controls signed by publishers who aren't trusted.
 Code signed by trusted publishers is silently downloaded.

-- If you disable the policy setting, signed controls cannot be downloaded.
+- If you disable the policy setting, signed controls can't be downloaded.

-- If you do not configure this policy setting, users are queried whether to download controls signed by publishers who aren't trusted.
+- If you don't configure this policy setting, users are queried whether to download controls signed by publishers who aren't trusted.
 Code signed by trusted publishers is silently downloaded.
 <!-- InternetZoneDownloadSignedActiveXControls-Description-End -->

 <!-- InternetZoneDownloadSignedActiveXControls-Editable-Begin -->